-What is old is new again for Andrew Maddox, as the Louisiana College alum and former Wildcat football player and defensive coordinator has returned to his old stomping grounds, named the sixth head coach of the LC football team in the modern era on Tuesday.
+What is old is new again for Andrew Maddox, as the Louisiana Christian University alum and former Wildcat football player and defensive coordinator has returned to his old stomping grounds, named the sixth head coach of the LCU football team in the modern era on Tuesday.

 Maddox later said, “If you hear nothing else today, hear this: God has been very, very good to me.”

 Over the last two seasons, Maddox served as the head coach at Glenbrook High School in Minden, La. where he took over a team on the verge of being shut down and in two seasons guided the Apaches to a 6-4 record in 2019, their first winning season in six years, while making the playoffs both seasons of his tenure.
 For his efforts in 2019, he was named the Webster Parish Coach of the Year.

 After five years in the U.S. Army, Maddox came to Louisiana Christian University as a student in 2013 and joined the Wildcats football program as a walk-on.
 He appeared in 13 games over his two seasons in the orange and blue, and the team amassed a 13-7 record while he was a LCU student-athlete.
 Maddox graduated with a Bachelor of Arts in history and a minor in physical education in 2015.

 Immediately upon receiving his degree, Maddox joined Coach Dennis Dunn’s staff as an assistant coach, focused on linemen of both sides of the line of scrimmage and aided with special teams and was key in recruiting.
 In three short seasons, he was elevated to defensive coordinator for the 2017 and 2018 seasons, where his defense was in the top 25 of NCAA Division III in turnovers forced.
 His defenses also accumulated 75 tackles for loss.